The 8th of May, 1945 - Tragedy in North Africa

 144 pages - 72 photographs

-On the 8th of May, 1945.
+The 8th of May, 1945.
 To celebrate the victory of the Allies over the Nazis, a peaceful public demonstration was organized by the Algerian people with the agreement of the colonial authorities in the towns of Setif, then in Guelma, east of Algeria.
 Demonstrations took a tragic turn.
 The murderous attack launched by the French army and the colonial militia against the rebellion of the Algerian Nationalists escalated quickly, and lasted several weeks.
-Amongst the Europeans, there were a hundred dead people and as many injured one.
+Among the Europeans, there were a hundred dead and just as many injured.
 The number of native casualties is still debated today.
-Historians speak of between 18 000 and 45 000 victims...
+Historians speak of between 18,000 and 45,000 victims...

-The photographer went on a trip to explore the east part of Algeria, to meet people who could testify of those massacres.
-Jean-Louis Planche brings the historical context.
+The photographer went on a trip in exploration of the eastern part of Algeria to meet people who could testify of those massacres.
+Jean-Louis Planche provides the historical context.